rajpalbs/Java/Learning-Java/fundamental-java/README.md

 # OOPS

 - **Abstraction** - Is hiding complexities of implementation and exposing simpler interfaces.
-Like Car, car provide us a simple interface to drive it without bothering about inner details.
+Like Car, car provide us a simple interface to drive it without bothering about inner details. it gives general perception about the functional offering instead of how it is offering.
+Like mobile phone given (WHAT) offering of Calling,SMS,Power storage,User Interface. **Represents “WHAT” part operation instead of “HOW”**.
 - **Encapsulation** - is hiding the state or internal representation of an object from the consumer of an API.
 Like car's accelerator hides the information of speed up/down.
 - Abstraction is general level of information hiding but Encapsulation is special level of information hiding.